Sanjeev-singh08/Credit-Card-Financial-Dashoard/README.md

 - MySQL for relational data modeling
 - DAX (Data Analysis Expressions) in Power Bi Desktop
 - Excel for data cleaning

+# Projecct Insights:

+Overview Year-To-Date:
+- Overall revenue is 57 Million
+-Total interest is 8 Million
+- Total transaction amount is 46 Million
+- Male customers are contributinng more in the revenue i.e 31 Million
+- Blue & Silver cards are contributing to 93% of overall transactions
+- Texas(TX), New York(NY) & California (CA) is contributing to 68%
+- Overall Activation rate is 57.5%
+- Overall Delinquent rate is 6.06%

+Week Over Week Change: Week 53
+- Revenue increassed by 28.8%
+- Total Transaction amount increased by 35.04%
+- Total transaction count increased by 3.39%